-SCCM Orchestration Group Setup Step by Step Guide for Server Patching
+SCCM Orchestration Group Setup Step-by-Step Guide for Server Patching

-NOTE! – I feel SCCM orchestration groups for server patching are made up of some logic from Phased Deployments and Automatic Deployment Rules.
+I feel SCCM orchestration groups for server patching are made up of some logic from Phased Deployments and Automatic Deployment Rules.
 But I could be wrong.

 If you don’t have a technical preview lab, I strongly recommend creating one.
 The baseline version of the SCCM technical preview is 1907.
 You can download this from the Microsoft eval center.